 I want to thank my fellow postgraduate students in the computer science department for promoting a stimulating and welcoming academic and social environment.

-I would like to acknowledge the financial, academic and technical support of the Universidade Federal Fluminense and CAPES.
+I would like to acknowledge the financial, academic and technical support of the Universidade Federal Fluminense, CNPq, FAPERJ, and CAPES.

 And lastly, my deepest appreciation goes to Kira, to whom I dedicate this entire thesis.